Looking for the best day hikes in Iceland? You’ve come to the right place!

 Here’s another hike that gives you epic views of Thorsmork.
 This easy 2.5-mile hike begins at the Basar hut and campsite.
 Since it’s a loop trail, you’ll notice hikers walking both ways: clockwise and counterclockwise.
 Whichever way you choose, you’re sure to be blown away by the exotic scenery of Thorsmork.

-Pro-tip: The ranger at the hut had so much valuable information for us.
+Note: The ranger at the hut had so much valuable information for us.
 I suggest talking to him about which way you should go based on the weather.

 Distance: 3.3 miles

-Elevation gain: approximately 900 feet
+Elevation gain: Approximately 900 feet

 Location: Mulagljufur Trailhead